This post contains affiliate links. If you make a purchase through these links, I can earn a commission at no extra cost to you. Thank you!

 Cost: Varies by cruise (most are free if you have the Swiss Travel Pass)

 Check the boat schedules in advance, as they change depending on the season and the type of cruise.
 Destinations and schedules are also posted at each of the boat docks.
-You can purchase tickets online or from the ticket window at the boat dock.
+You can purchase tickets online or from the ticket window at the boat dock, which is what I did.

 Stroll Along the Promenade of Lake Lucerne

-The promenade stretches along the northern shore of Lake Lucerne.
+The promenade stretches along the shore of Lake Lucerne and across the street from Old Town.

 During the summer months, you’ll also find music performances, food festivals, and cultural celebrations happening along the promenade.